 Trilobites are a common fossil in many of the early to middle Paleozoic rocks of central Pennsylvania, i.e., rocks that are between 570 and 365 million years old.
 Complete fossil specimens are rare because the animals were composed of rigid outer skeletal segments joined by flexible organic connections that decayed on the death of the animal.
 Currents, scavengers, and molting all served to separate skeletal parts, which comprise the most common trilobite fossils in Pennsylvania.
 This common abundance of trilobite parts in the fossil record, in fact, was enhanced by the fact that the animals grew by casting off their outer skeleton in a series of molt stages.
 One animal probably produced ten to twelve potentially preservable skeletons in its lifetime.

 An interest in trilobites is not restricted to scientists and geological dilettantes.
 They are prized by jewelry and curio collectors.
 This interest is a long-standing one.
 Trilobites were found on necklaces belonging to the prehistoric inhabitants of 15,000 year old rock shelters of Europe.
 The Ute Indians of the western United States fashioned trilobites into amulets.
 The Ute name for these fossils was, “timpe khanitza pachavee” which means “little water but like stone house in.”

 Phacops rana is found in Pennsylvania's Devonian-age rocks (rocks between 405 and 365 million years old).
-A publicly available location for finding fossil specimens of this fascinating creature is described in Pennsylvania Trail of Geology, Park Guide 16.
+A publicly available location for finding fossil specimens of this fascinating creature is described in our Trail of Geology publication TG 16–016.0.
 This is a site where you can collect Phacops rana and other fossils.